danielburger1337/scheb-2fa-email/README.md

     # A custom service to manage the auth code
     # It must implement AuthCodeProviderInterface
     auth_code_provider: null
-    # This option is only used when the default `auth_code_provider` is used.
+    # This option is only used when the default `auth_code_provider` is used:
-    # A \DateInterval compatioble value that sets
+    # A \DateInterval compatible value that sets
     # how long an auth code is considered valid.
     # `null` disables expiration.
     expires_after: PT15M